Xipilscode/Credit_Risk_Classification-logistic_regression/README.md

 4. Answer the following question: How well does the logistic regression model, fit with oversampled data, predict both the `0` (healthy loan) and `1` (high-risk loan) labels?

-### Write a Credit Risk Analysis Report

-For this section, you’ll write a brief report that includes a summary and an analysis of the performance of both machine learning models that you used in this challenge.
-You should write this report as the `README.md` file included in your GitHub repository.

-Structure your report by using the report template that `Starter_Code.zip` includes, and make sure that it contains the following:

-1. An overview of the analysis: Explain the purpose of this analysis.

-2. The results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of both machine learning models.

-3. A summary: Summarize the results from the machine learning models.
-Compare the two versions of the dataset predictions.
-Include your recommendation for the model to use, if any, on the original vs. the resampled data.
-If you don’t recommend either model, justify your reasoning.

 ### Contributors
 Alexander Likhachev